patternfly/patternfly-elements/docs/framework-integration/react.md

 {% endband %}

 {% band header="Interacting with our web components API" %}
-React relies on [synthetic events](https://react.dev/reference/react-dom/components/common#react-event-object) and its own event system.
-Web components use standard DOM events.
-React cannot listen for DOM events coming from Custom Elements.
-We need to manually bridge the gap between React's synthetic events and native DOM events to ensure proper event handling.
-React needs to be aware of these event handlers so that React can easily handle events within the React component tree.
-We can use React `useRef` hook to reference the Custom Elements and manually attach event listeners with addEventListener.

 Now we will add [Popover (pf-popover)](https://patternflyelements.org/components/popover/) web component and open popover on mouse over of the button.
-We will use `useRef` hook to keep reference of the button.

-> 👉 **Note**: [React 18@experimental](https://react.dev/reference/react-dom/components#custom-html-elements) provides support for HTML, so the `useEffect`/`useRef`
-> workaround is no longer needed for property setting and event listeners
+We will activate programmatically use `show()` and `hide()` popover method for show and hide the popover.

 ```js
 import { useRef, useState } from "react";